 - Type of Lentils: I have used cooked toor dal.
 You can use any dal, like chana dal, masoor dal, yellow moong dal, green moong dal, or chickpeas.
 Or a mix of several dals.

-- Leftover Dal: Use leftover dal from the previous night, that tastes even more, better because it will already have some masala in it.
+- Leftover Dal: Use leftover dal fry from the previous night, it tastes even more, better because it will already have some masala in it.

-- Fresh Herbs: For extra flavor, add finely chopped mint (pudina) to this toor dal paratha recipe.
+- Fresh Herbs: Add finely chopped mint (pudina) to this toor dal paratha recipe for extra flavor.

 Dal Paratha